python/mypy/README.md

 We are always happy to answer questions!
 Here are some nice places to ask them:

-- for anything you're curious about, try [gitter chat](https://gitter.im/python/typing)
-- for general questions about Python typing, try [typing discussions](https://github.com/python/typing/discussions)
+-> For anything you're curious about, try [gitter chat](https://gitter.im/python/typing) -> For general questions about Python typing, try [typing discussions](https://github.com/python/typing/discussions)

 If you're just getting started,
 [the documentation](https://mypy.readthedocs.io/en/stable/introduction.html)